A 2-day seminar taught by Kieran Healy, Ph.D.

-The fee of $995 includes all course materials.
-The early registration fee of $895.00 is available until November 1.
+The fee of $995.00 includes all seminar materials.
+The early registration fee of $895 is available until November 7.

 If you cancel your registration at least two weeks before the course is scheduled to begin, you are entitled to a full refund (minus a processing fee of $50).

 A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $137 per night.
 This location is about a 5-minute walk to the seminar location.
 In order to make reservations, call 203-905-2100 during business hours and identify yourself by using group code STSH06 or click here.
 For guaranteed rate and availability, you must reserve your room no later than Tuesday, November 6, 2018.